HazyResearch/structured-nets/README.md

 PyTorch >=0.4.1

 ## Installing CUDA Extensions
-Some of the functions are written in CUDA for speed.
+Some functions are written in CUDA for speed.
 To install them:
 ```
 cd pytorch/structure/hadamard_cuda
 python setup.py install